pierre-rouleau/pel/doc/emacs-startup-time.rst

 The exact dependencies are not there but a development version for some of the following missing requirement is located inside the elpa-reduced directory.

+The problem seems to be related to the fact that the packages that have sub-directories continue to be managed by ``package.el`` invoking the logic to control the ``package-alist`` variable, which end-up incomplete because a large set of the packages were merged into a single ``elpa-copy`` directory and are not controlled by ``package.el``.

+I see two possible work-around solutions:

+- I get rid of *all* packages including the ones that use multiple directories and end-up with an empty ``package-alist`` value.
+- I complete the ``package-alist`` value with the package information of the packages that were all merged into the ``elpa-copy`` directory.

+The first solution has the added benefit of reducing the load-path by one more directory but it may require modification of the package code.
+The second solution may be simpler to implement, I don't know yet.
+In both cases I need to learn more about the way ``package.el`` works and how ``package-alist`` variable is used.

+If I can solve this problem, or find code where this was already solved (I can't believe nobody ever tried this), then I'll have an Emacs system that will start much faster.

 And If I use Emacs 27 or later, use gccemacs and use Emacs in daemon mode I'll benefit for these speedup as well.